-Rather than follow the market's so-called "de-risking" strategy, we "leaned in" to our higher growth long positions (in some cases materially) at what we believe to be generationally attractive prices.
-In addition, we brought several new high conviction research ideas out of our pantry and into the long portfolio at prices that we believe to be particularly compelling.
+Rather than follow the market's so-called "de-risking" strategy, we "leaned in" to our higher growth positions (in some cases materially) at what we believe to be generationally attractive prices.
+In addition, we brought new high conviction research ideas out of our pantry and into the portfolio at prices that we believe to be particularly compelling.
 This quarter, our new additions included long time growth leaders Netflix and Nvidia, both of which were under substantial pressure during the quarter, as well as healthcare services firm Teladoc, whose stock price had fallen precipitously from its mid COVID high.
 Each of these firms has long been on our watch list and we found each of their valuations particularly compelling during the recent downdraft.
-We mostly maintained our long exposure during the quarter, ending the period at 133.8% (down a bit from 140.4% at the end of the year but up from 116.5% at end of 3Q21 and 88.5% at year-end 2020) which remains near our high long exposure since inception.
+We highlight these newer positions, as well as the impressive fundamentals throughout our portfolio in more detail below.

-To date, it is fair to say that this strategy has so far been costly as prices, in many instances, have weakened further.
-Nevertheless, we believe the prices at which we acquired our positions represent extremely attractive entry points that will, over time, provide substantial long-term returns.
-Given the impressive fundamentals throughout the long portfolio, our current long book now represents the highest revenue and earnings growth portfolio that we have owned since the fund's inception in 2009.
+To date, it is fair to say that this shift has been too early - as prices, in many instances, have weakened further.
+Nevertheless, we believe the prices at which we acquired our positions represent extremely attractive entry points that will, over time, provide substantial long-term returns for our shareholders.
+Given the impressive fundamentals throughout the portfolio, our current holdings now represent the highest revenue and earnings growth portfolio that we have owned since the fund's inception in 2009.
 And, following this quarter's sell off, it also represents the most attractively valued portfolio we have ever owned relative to expected future earnings and free cash flow.
-This combination of price and value is what drives our confidence in this portion of our portfolio as it is not often that one gets to buy wonderful businesses at wonderful prices.